inariksit/cgsat/README.md

   - BNFC grammars for parsing CG rules and Apertium input format.

 data
-  - Hungarian CG rules and morpho analysed data to use as examples
+  - Hungarian, Spanish and Finnish CG rules and morpho analysed data to use as examples

 executable
   - just to make things more complicated and add more directories